PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/determine-reason-pod-failure.md

 Moreover, users can set the `terminationMessagePolicy` field of a Container for further customization.
 This field defaults to "`File`" which means the termination messages are retrieved only from the termination message file.
-By setting the `terminationMessagePolicy` to "`FallbackToLogsOnError`", you can tell Kubernetes to use the last chunk of container log output if the termination message file is empty and the container exited with an error.
+By setting the `terminationMessagePolicy` to "`FallbackToLogsOnError`", you can tell PlaidCloud to use the last chunk of container log output if the termination message file is empty and the container exited with an error.
 The log output is limited to 2048 bytes or 80 lines, whichever is smaller.